Mazinger Z: Reception and influence

 The Mazinger Z anime consistently achieved high audience ratings while it was airing.
 Its period of greatest popularity lasted from roughly October 1973 to March 1974, during which time it regularly scored audience ratings in the high twenties.
 Episode 68, broadcast March 17, 1974, achieved the series' highest rating of 30.4%, making Mazinger Z one of the highest-rated anime series of all time.

 Mazinger Z helped to create the 1970s boom in mecha anime.
 The series is noteworthy for introducing many of the accepted stock features of super robot anime genres, including the first occurrence of mecha robots being piloted by a user from within a cockpit.

+Since the franchise was so popular in South Korea, they made their own version inspired by the triology under the name of Robot Taekwon V which turned out to be a massive hit in Korea and spread endless popularity and several other knock-offs such as Super Mazinger 3, etc.

 In 2001, the Japanese magazine Animage elected Mazinger Z TV series the eleventh best anime production of all time.
 TV Asahi ran a series of four polls in 2005 and 2006 to determine Japan's 100 favorite anime, in which Mazinger Z placed 91st twice and 98th once.

 Guillermo del Toro has cited the show—which was a huge success in his native Mexico during the 1980s—as an important influence on Pacific Rim.

 As of July 2023, Mazinger Z has reached a total of 20 million copies in circulation worldwide.